w3c/trace-context/trace_state/HTTP_HEADER_FORMAT_RATIONALE.md

 ## Trimming of spaces

 Header should be human readable and editable.
-Thus spaces are allowed before and after the comma separator.
+Thus spaces are allowed before and after the comma, equal sign, and semicolon separators.
+It makes human-editing of headers less error-prone.
+It also allows better visual separation of fields when value modified manually.

 ## Case sensitivity of names